lrnq/ibbsc/README.md

 # ibbsc

+## Setup
+It is required to [Conda](https://docs.conda.io/en/latest/) on your system to use the provided `YAML` file from the repo.
+When conda is install you can create an enviroment with the requirements by running
+`conda env create -f ibbsc.yml`

 ## Usage
-The section below assume that `python` is linked to the correct version.
-If mutiple version of Python exist on your system you may run e.g `python3.8`.
+The section below assume that `python` is linked to the correct version (it will be inside the Conda enviroment).
 ```
 Usage:
     cd ibbsc
     python main.py [Parameters]

 Parameters:
+    -h    --help                        Prints help similar to this.
     -a    --activation                  Sets the activation function for the hidden layers, but the last.
     -bs   --batch_size                  Batch size for training.
     -d    --data                        Path to the data file used for training.